homemdasneves/backend-engineering-challenge/README.md

 ## Considerations

-- the input event stream will be ordered
-- there can be an arbitrary number of event on any given minute
+- there can be an arbitrary number of events on any given minute
 - there's only one type of event (event_name is always translation_delivered)

+## Installation

+- install pipenv (if needed)
+- to create virtual environment and install dependencies: pipenv install --dev
+- to activate the virtual environment run: pipenv shell

 ## Usage